 Ingredients for the Perfect Chocolate Fudge Cake

-- Milk: Whole milk enhances the cake’s creaminess and flavor.
+- Milk: Whole milk for creaminess.

 Step-by-Step Instructions to Bake Chocolate Fudge Cake